-Water your cannabis plants correctly
+Step 7: Water your cannabis plants correctly

-Along with sunlight watering your plants is the most important aspect to growing healthy cannabis plants.
+Along with lighting, watering your plants is the most important aspect to growing healthy cannabis plants.
 It isn’t difficult to water your plants, however give them too much or too little and the results will affect their health.
 It is very important that you know how to both water your plants correctly and how to spot the signs of underwatering or overwatering.
 Spotting these signs early could save your grow.

 If you are worried about over watering your plants, try growing them in smart pots.
 Smart pots are made of a sack like permeable material that allows water to drain through making it almost impossible to overwater.

-Use cannabis nutrients to improve yields
+Step 8: Use cannabis nutrients to improve yields

 Growing cannabis can seem like a daunting task at the first glance.
 Everyone talks about light cycles, pH and nutrients, making it sound like a nightmare for newbie growers.
 However, growing cannabis is very similar to any other household plant and doesn’t have to be complicated.